Netflix/falcor/documentation/router.md

 In this exercise we will build a Router for an application similar to Netflix, which merchandises titles to members based on their preferences, and allows them to provide user ratings for each title.
 This exercise is purely a demonstration of how to build a Router for a web application that displays a catalog of information to a user.
 This is **not**intended to demonstrate how to Netflix actually works, and any similarities to the actual Netflix Router's implementation are superficial.

 Our goal is to define a JSON graph resource on the Application server that exposes all of the data that our Netflix clone needs.
 The JSON Graph schema should be designed in such a way that the application can retrieve all of the data it needs for any given application scenario in a single network request.

-In order to avoid creating and storing the entire JSON Graph object on the application server, we will define a Router.

 We would like to create a JSON Graph object on the server that looks like this: